freddavies/spherextract/README.md

 Two scripts are provided:
 - `spherextract.py`, a standalone single-object tool
 - `spherextract_two.py`, which attempts to deblend two nearby sources
+- `spherextract_three.py`, which attempts to deblend three nearby sources

 The combined spectrum is written out in a results directory both as a csv file with all the associated metadata, and as a text file with only the wavelength, flux, and error columns.